Renewable Energy Storage Requirements Are Impossible

 At https://www.eia.gov/electricity/gridmonitor/dashboard/custom/pending, the Energy Information Agency provides nationwide hourly generation data from 1 July 2018 onward.
 The same analysis was conducted using these data.
 EIA provides capacity from 2013 to 2022 in Tables 6.7a and 6.7b at https://www.eia.gov/electricity/monthly/ See How the graphs were computed below.

-The largest surplus was 373 watt hours per watt of demand on 7 November 2018.
-The deepest deficit as of 16 June 2024 was 1,820 watt hours per watt of demand on 3 April 2024.
-The storage capacity required to avoid outages is 373 + 1,821 = 2,194 watt hours per watt of average demand, i.e., 91 days of storage capacity would have been necessary to provide firm power.
+The largest surplus was 1,122 watt hours per watt of demand on 9 September 2018.
+The deepest deficit was 2,799 watt hours per watt of demand on 2 October 2024.
+The storage capacity required to avoid outages is 1,122 + 2,799 = 3,921 watt hours per watt of average demand, i.e., 163 days of storage capacity would have been necessary to provide firm power.

-Renewable sources provided 10.27% of nationwide electric energy, or about 3% of total energy.
-Without storage and with only renewable sources, when the trend of the amount was negative (δ(t)<0), i.e., 61.6% of the time, there would have been outages.
-With unlimited storage capacity, not precharged, when the amount in storage was negative and the trend of the amount was negative, i.e., 37.2% of the time, there would have been outages.
+Renewable sources provided 10.33% of nationwide electric energy, or about 3% of total energy.
+Without storage and with only renewable sources, when the trend of the amount was negative (δ(t)<0), i.e., 56.6% of the time, there would have been outages.
+With unlimited storage capacity, not precharged, when the amount in storage was negative and the trend of the amount was negative, i.e., 22.7% of the time, there would have been outages.
+At the current EIA battery price of $0.56/Wh and ten year lifetime, the cost for battery storage to provide firm power would be eighteen times total USA GDP -- every year -- forever.

 Cost of Storage